Feb 15, 2021

 Drivers in the traffic lane have the right of way over vehicles exiting spots.
 This is a key factor when determining fault.
 In some instances, one driver may be solely at-fault, and in other situations, drivers share fault.

-Fault Determination In A Parking Lot Accident
+How Is Fault Determined In A Parking Lot Accident?

 In general, if you collide with a legally parked vehicle, you are to blame for the at-fault accident.